 For many years, the initial response to mental health treatment has been psychiatric medications and therapy.
 Although these conventional treatments can be effective, they don’t work for everyone and medications can take weeks or months to exert their full effects.
-If you’re experiencing symptoms, unwanted side effects, or if you want to supplement your current treatments, you might consider TMS.
+If you’re experiencing symptoms or unwanted side effects, or if you want to supplement your current treatments, you might consider Transcranial Magnetic Stimulation.

 What is TMS Therapy?

 Transcranial magnetic stimulation (TMS) and repetitive transcranial magnetic stimulation (rTMS) are safe and effective treatments for certain mental health disorders that use pulses from a magnetic coil to stimulate specific areas of the brain that are responsible for regulating mood and emotion.
 It is an extremely effective and well-tolerated treatment for major depression, anxiety, OCD, and many other mental health conditions.
-TMS therapy can be used alone, or in conjunction with other treatment modalities including behavioral therapies and medication.
+TMS therapy can be used alone or in conjunction with other mental health treatments like therapy or medication.

-TMS began as a treatment option for non-responsive depression.
-Since its FDA clearance in 2008 for depression and 2018 for OCD and cigarette cessation, TMS is also be a promising treatment for a range of other conditions affecting mental health and cognition.
-Notably, TMS therapy is a safe and effective treatment for improving anxiety symptoms, cognitive decline, and migraines.
+TMS began as a treatment option for treatment-resistant depression.
+Since its FDA clearance in 2008 for depression and in 2018 for OCD and cigarette cessation, TMS is also a promising treatment for a range of other conditions affecting mental health and cognition.
+Notably, TMS therapy is used “off-label” as a safe and effective treatment for improving anxiety symptoms, cognitive decline, and migraines.
 New off-label uses are being researched every day for conditions including ADHD, Autism Spectrum Disorder, Alzheimer’s, and more.

 TMS is an outpatient procedure.
 Patients recline in a private treatment room and may relax, read, work, or watch television during treatment.
 A TMS magnet is positioned over the patient’s head to deliver gentle magnetic pulses to stimulate specific areas of the brain.
-Each treatment sessions lasts about 30 minutes, after which patients can get back to their days right away, including work or school.
+Treatment sessions last about 30 minutes, after which patients can get back to their days right away, including work or school.

 TMS therapy is also non-systemic, which means TMS is a treatment targeted specifically at the dorsolateral prefrontal cortex area of the brain, and will not affect other parts of the body.
 Medications like SSRIs are diffuse, affect the entire body, and thus cause many side effects.
-They work chemically by altering the amount of serotonin, dopamine and norepinephrine (the three neurotransmitters most responsible for anxiety and depression) available in the brain.
+These medications work chemically by altering the amount of serotonin, dopamine, and norepinephrine (the three neurotransmitters most responsible for anxiety and depression) available in the brain.

-In contrast, TMS is a neuro-modulatory technique, i.e. it changes the way the neurons fire and function rather than just allowing the neurons to be bathed in more chemicals.
-TMS is a focalized treatment that targets the precise neural circuitry known to be not working well in depression and anxiety.
+In contrast, TMS is a neuro-modulatory technique.
+This means that TMS therapy changes the way the neurons fire and function rather than simply allowing the brain cells to be bathed in more chemicals.
+TMS is a localized treatment that targets the precise neural circuitry known to be responsible for depression and anxiety.
 TMS is more than twice as effective as medications.

-Temporary Scalp Discomfort – TMS is well tolerated.
-Patients report that the magnetic pulses administered during active treatment feel like taps on the scalp.
+Patients report that the magnetic pulses administered during active TMS treatment feel like taps on the scalp.
 Sometimes patients experience temporary and mild scalp discomfort during active treatment.
 Most patients, however, describe the taps as mildly annoying.
 Some patients even say they enjoy the tapping sensation.

-Mild Headache – Some patients may experience headaches during active treatment.
-These are mild and generally diminish over the course of the treatment.
+Some patients may experience mild headaches during active TMS treatment.
+These are mild and usually will diminish over the course of the treatment.
 Over-the-counter pain medication can be used to treat these headaches.

 If you are receiving TMS therapy and require a break, feel pain, or believe the coil may have accidentally moved, your TMS technician can pause your treatment to make sure you are comfortable.

 TMS may be contraindicated in patients with non-removable metallic implants or ferromagnetic medical devices above the neckline.
-Dental fillings and piercings are safe for TMS therapy.
-Generally, if patients can safely receive an MRI, then they can do TMS therapy.
+Dental fillings and piercings are typically safe for TMS therapy.
+Generally, if patients can safely receive an MRI, then they can receive TMS therapy.

 During TMS treatment, patients may talk, read, or watch TV.
-Most patients experience clinical improvement by the tenth session (two weeks).
-Over 70% of patients experience symptom improvement and may also notice benefits in their sleep, energy, motivation, irritability, and tearfulness.
+Most patients experience clinical improvement by the tenth session, or in about 10 weeks.
+Over 70% of patients experience relief from depression symptoms and may also notice benefits in their sleep, energy, motivation, irritability, and tearfulness.
 Once you’ve finished an entire course of TMS treatment with Neuro Wellness Spa, we stay in touch.
 Every three months, our care team will encourage you to check in with yourself and your mental health.
 If you need follow-up care or another course of TMS therapy, we’re here to help.

 Call Neuro Wellness Spa today to learn more about how TMS therapy can help treat depression and other mental illnesses.